 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where witzkeite typically forms.
+Look in evaporite deposits country, the host setting where witzkeite typically forms.
 If you start seeing halite, gypsum, thenardite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.